kholilahzaki/IF184401_DAA_D_E_Q2_Pacman/README.md

 ## Pac-Man 4.0

-Pac-Man 4.0 is a maze game, where the player controls the "Pac-Man" to eat all the dots inside an enclosed game while avoiding the enemies (ghost).
+Pac-Man 4.0 is a maze game, where the player controls the "Pac-Man" to eat all the dots inside an enclosed maze while avoiding the enemies (ghost).